 Foreign Securities Risk.
-Foreign securities are subject to special risks, including political, social or economic instability, and differences in taxation, auditing and other financial practices.
+Foreign securities are subject to special risks, including risks associated with more or less foreign government regulation; less public information; less stringent investor protections; less stringent accounting, corporate governance, financial reporting and disclosure standards; less economic, political and social stability; and differences in taxation, auditing and other financial practices.
 The Underlying Funds may invest in securities of foreign issuers that are traded or denominated in U.S. dollars primarily through depositary receipts.
 Depositary receipts may be available through "sponsored" or "unsponsored" facilities.
 Holders of unsponsored depositary receipts generally bear all of the costs of the unsponsored facility.
 The depository of an unsponsored facility is frequently under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through, to the holders of the receipts, voting rights with respect to the deposited securities.
 The depository of unsponsored depositary receipts may provide less information to receipt holders.
 Investments in emerging markets securities by Underlying Funds are subject to higher risks than those in developed countries because there is greater uncertainty in less established markets and economies.
+In addition, foreign securities in which the Underlying Funds invest may be traded in markets that close before the time that the Underlying Funds calculate their NAV.
+Furthermore, certain foreign securities in which the Underlying Funds invest may be listed on foreign exchanges that trade on weekends or other days when the Underlying Funds do not calculate their NAV.
+As a result, the value of the Underlying Funds', and thus the Fund's, holdings may change on days when shareholders are not able to purchase or redeem the Fund's shares.

 Growth Risk.
-If an Underlying Fund adviser's perceptions of a company's growth potential are wrong, the securities purchased by that Underlying Fund may not perform as expected, thereby reducing the Underlying Fund's and a Fund's return.
+If an Underlying Fund's adviser's perceptions of a company's growth potential is wrong, the securities purchased by that Underlying Fund may not perform as expected, thereby reducing the Underlying Fund's and a Fund's return.